Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Bayesian analysis in the time domain

-The data $D$ we use for the Bayesian analysis are timing residuals which are calculated by subtracting the timing model from the TOAs \cite{Edwards:2006zg,2015ApJ...813...65T,Arzoumanian:2017puf}.
 In order to obtain the timing residuals, we use the libstempo\footnote{http://vallis.github.io/libstempo} which is the PYTHON interface to TEMPO2\footnote{https://bitbucket.org/psrsoft/tempo2.git} \cite{doi:10.1111/j.1365-2966.2006.10302.x} timing package.\footnote{We confirmed that each pulsar's value of the chi-square and the degrees of freedom which can be derived by TEMPO2 are consistent with values listed in the file `stats\_11y\_20180226.dat', where this file is included in the data set and can be used as to see if TEMPO2 is properly constructed.
-Therefore, TEMPO2 was installed as expected.} For the parameter files which include the timing model parameters and for timing files which include TOAs and the uncertainties of TOAs, we used the identical data set except for the parameter file of PSR J1713+0747.
-In the parameter file of the PSR J1713+0747, we changed only a parameter EPHEM from DE430 \cite{2014IPNPR.196C...1F} to DE436 \cite{Folkner2016}, where this parameter specifies which ephemerides to be used.
+Therefore, TEMPO2 was installed as expected.} We used the identical data set except for the parameter file of PSR J1713+0747.
+In the parameter file of the PSR J1713+0747, we changed only a parameter EPHEM from DE430 \cite{2014IPNPR.196C...1F} to DE436, where this parameter specifies which ephemerides to be used.
 Then we used libstempo to fit the timing parameters of the PSR J1713+0747 and created a new parameter file.
-We verified that change in ephemeris did not make much difference to the timing parameters.
-We iterated the parameter fitting five times, which would be sufficient for parameters to converge to certain values.
-All of our Bayesian analysis was done using this new parameter file of the PSR J1713+0747.
+We iterated the timing fitting five times, which would be sufficient for parameters to converge to certain values.
+We found that the LAMBDA and BETA parameters of the astrometry parameters shift by more than one sigma away from the older value.
+This result can be inferred from the deviation of the position parameter due to the difference in ephemeris as pointed out in the article \cite{Wang:2017lth}.